flottetotte/CA-Fi/README.md

 What is this ?
 ==============
-AL-Fi is a communication scheme accounting for both network- and encounter-based ad-hoc networking as well as hybrid approaches.
+CA-Fi is a communication scheme accounting for both network- and encounter-based ad-hoc networking as well as hybrid approaches.
 It allows devices to communicate without assocations and over the borders of their current association.
 Therefore, small message - chunks are send on different channels in order to disseminate the messages as good as possible.
-AL-Fi contains multi-hop communication, a flexible addressing scheme that does not need a central management instance and message aggregation on intermediate devices also running the driver.
+CA-Fi contains multi-hop communication, a flexible addressing scheme that does not need a central management instance and message aggregation on intermediate devices also running the driver.
 The basis for all of this is the well known compat wireless driver (see: http://linuxwireless.org/).

 This software comes without any form of warranty !